myers1091/RootSetup/README.md

-Use to setup recommended root release add alias is bashrc if you want use by "source setuproot.sh"
+Use to setup recommended root release add the following alias to .bashrc: alias setuproot='source RootSetup/setuproot.sh'

+use by "source setuproot.sh"